|

 |||

-January May is sentenced by the court in Stollberg for »unauthorized
+sentenced by the court in Stollberg for »unauthorized practice

-practice of a public office« (in the meaning of paragraph 132 StGB [German
+of a public office« (in the meaning of paragraph 132 StGB

-Law]) to three weeks of prison.
-This sentence is, as the lawyer Erich
+[German Law]) to three weeks of prison.
+This sentence is, as the

-Schwinge doubtlessly proved, an incorrect decision.
-The acts are
+lawyer Erich Schwinge doubtlessly proved, an incorrect decision.

-preserved.
-May had in no way undertaken any official business.
-Protest
+The acts are preserved.
+May had in no way undertaken any

-the court office in Hohenstein.
-This disgrace has never stopped being
+in Hohenstein.
+This disgrace has never stopped being painful to

 Ernstthal, Marktplatz 185 |